SwimmingLiu/YOLOSHOW/README.md

 ### 6. Support Object Detection and Instance Segmentation

-From ***YOLOSHOW v1.2*** ，our work supports both Object Detection and Instance Segmentation。Meanwhile, it also supports task switching between different versions，such as switching from `YOLOv5` 目Object Detection task to `YOLOv8` instance task.
+From ***YOLOSHOW v1.2*** ，our work supports both Object Detection and Instance Segmentation。Meanwhile, it also supports task switching between different versions，such as switching from `YOLOv5` Object Detection task to `YOLOv8` instance task.

 ## Preparation